Winged115/miniBAR/README.md

 #MiniBAR

 ##Description
-MiniBAR is a consumer-focused RoR mobile-first web app that allows users to manage an active tab from their mobile device.
+MiniBAR is a consumer-focused RoR mobile-first web app that allows users to open and manage an active tab from their mobile device.

 ##Features
 Users can register as a Patron or Bar (including payment methods).